chukwunnonso/Technical-writing/webstorage/webstorage.md

 - What is localStorage
 - A quick explanation of session storage
 - The Same Origin Policy(SOP)
+- Why use local storage?
-- Local Storage Methods
+- Local Storage API Methods
   - get method
   - set method
+  - remove method
-  - clear
+  - clear method
-  - length
+  - The length
 - Local storage data
 - The Data Model
-- Why use local storage?
 - Any limitations?
 - A simple project is possible
 - Wrapping up